How to Transfer Colleges Successfully and Stay on Track to Graduate

 “Many students do not take full advantage of the services that are offered by university admissions offices,” Lujan notes.
-“At APU, each student who submits an application is assigned to their own transfer counselor.
-Our transfer counselors are available to assist students with questions about how their units transfer over, help them break down and understand their financial aid offers, connect them with representatives within their major, and answer any other questions about APU or transferring in general.”
+“At APU, each student who submits an application is assigned to their own transfer representative.
+Our transfer representatives are available to assist students with questions about how their units transfer over, help them break down and understand their financial aid offers, connect them with representatives within their major, and answer any other questions about APU or transferring in general.”

 Posted: November 17, 2018